Temporal trapping: a route to strong coupling and deterministic optical quantum computation: Optical Quantum Computing in a Temporal Trap

 \newcolumntype{L}[1]{>{\hsize=#1\hsize \arraybackslash}X} \newcolumntype{R}[1]{>{\hsize=#1\hsize \arraybackslash}X} \newcolumntype{C}[1]{>{\hsize=#1\hsize \arraybackslash}X}

 Table~\ref{tab:t1} reveals the tradeoff between $Q$ and $V$ in resonator design.
 In terms of their generic properties, a PhC cavity leverages a wavelength-scale mode volume $V \lesssim (\lambda/n)^3$ with modest $Q\sim 10^6$ ($Q \sim 10^7$ is in principle possible, but at low yield \cite{Quan2011, Asano2019, Sekoguchi2014, Minkov2014, Asano2017, Dodane2018, Taguchi2011}).
 However, as PhCs rely on Bragg scattering for confinement, simultaneous resonance of octave-spanning modes is very difficult, leading to lower quality factors $Q \lesssim 10^4$ at the SH~\cite{Rivoire2011, Minkov2019, Lin2016, Lin2017}.
 On the other hand, the light in ring resonators is guided by total internal reflection, a geometric effect that is only weakly wavelength-dependent.
 Therefore, rings can readily resonate modes spanning an octave, with $Q$ factors limited only by waveguide loss.
 With ion-sliced TFLN, losses of 3~dB/m ($Q = 10^7$) have been achieved \cite{Zhang2017}, and there is a pathway to reach $Q = 10^8$ with process improvements \cite{Shams2021, Gao2021, Gao2022}, which is close to the bulk material limit \cite{Ilchenko2004, Serkland1994, Savchenkov2004, Schwesyg2010}.
-For the Kerr effect, PhC cavities offer better performance; however, the nonlinearity is too weak in standard materials to observe strong coupling with reasonable cavity designs (see Appendix~\ref{sec:kerr}).
+For the Kerr effect, PhC cavities offer better performance; however, the native nonlinearity is still too weak in standard materials to observe strong coupling with reasonable cavity designs (see Supplement 1).
+More sophisticated engineering methods, e.g., coherent photon conversion~\cite{Langford2011,Ramelow2019}, could provide further enhancement to the nonlinearities on $\chi^{(3)}$ platforms.
 For $\chi^{(2)}$, ring resonators are the superior option.
-The advent of ultra-low-loss TFLN has led to considerable progress in ring resonators, with recent experiments reaching $g/\kappa \sim 0.01$~\cite{Lu2020}; however, the strong-coupling regime $g/\kappa\gg 1$ remains challenging due to the ring's large mode volume.
+Recent experiments have demonstrated $g/\kappa \sim 0.01$ on ultra-low-loss TFLN ~\cite{Lu2020} and InGaP~\cite{Zhao2022} micro-ring resonators; however, the strong-coupling regime $g/\kappa\gg 1$ remains challenging due to the ring's large mode volume.

 This paper studies the third approach: nonlinear enhancement with trapped pulses.
-The approach is shown in Fig.~\ref{fig:f1}(e), where in addition to the resonant FH and SH fields, we consider a non-resonant ``trap'' field, generated by an external pulse train, which forms a temporal potential for the resonant, quantum modes.
+The approach is shown in Fig.~\ref{fig:f1}(e), where in addition to the resonant FH and SH fields, we introduce a non-resonant ``trap'' field, generated by an external pulse train, which forms a temporal potential for the resonant, quantum modes.
 The Hamiltonian for this system takes the form~\cite{Quesada2021}